Running: History

 A statue of Atalanta the mythical runner who could not be beaten in a race.
 Produced circa 1703-1705, this statue is a copy of a Roman statue which itself was copied from a Hellenistic original.

 It is thought that human running evolved at least four and a half million years ago out of the ability of the ape-like Australopithecus, an early ancestor of humans, to walk upright on two legs.

-Early humans most likely developed into endurance runners from the practice of persistence hunting of animals, the activity of following and chasing until a prey is too exhausted to flee, succumbing to "chase myopathy" (Sears 2001), and that human features such as the nuchal ligament, abundant sweat glands, the Achilles tendons, big knee joints and muscular glutei maximi, were changes caused by this type of activity (Bramble & Lieberman 2004, et al.).
+Early humans most likely developed into endurance runners from the practice of persistence hunting of animals, the activity of following and chasing until a prey is too exhausted to flee, succumbing to "chase myopathy", and that human features such as the nuchal ligament, abundant sweat glands, the Achilles tendons, big knee joints and muscular glutei maximi, were changes caused by this type of activity.
 The theory as first proposed used comparative physiological evidence and the natural habits of animals when running, indicating the likelihood of this activity as a successful hunting method.
-Further evidence from observation of modern-day hunting practices also indicated this likelihood (Carrier et al. 1984).
-According to Sears (p.
-12) scientific investigation (Walker & Leakey 1993) of the Nariokotome skeleton provided further evidence for the Carrier theory.
+Further evidence from observation of modern-day hunting practices also indicated this likelihood.
+Scientific investigation of the Nariokotome skeleton provided further evidence for the Carrier theory.

 Competitive running grew out of religious festivals in various areas such as Greece, Egypt, Asia, and the East African Rift in Africa.
 The Tailteann Games, an Irish sporting festival in honor of the goddess Tailtiu, dates back to 1829 BCE and is one of the earliest records of competitive running.
 The origins of the Olympics and Marathon running are shrouded by myth and legend, though the first recorded games took place in 776 BCE.
 Running in Ancient Greece can be traced back to these games of 776 BCE.